ZurichNLP/mtrain/README.md

 This python3 package provides convenience wrappers to train (`mtrain`) and translate with (`mtrans`) Moses-based machine translation engines.
-Given a parallel corpus of any size, this is as easy as
+Given a parallel corpus of any size, training and translation are as easy as

 ```sh
 mkdir ~/my_engine